 Would the theory above help you better understand what you describe above in the first box?
 If so how.
 Describe what changes to your practice could make by deeply thinking about the application of the theory?
-Describe what changes to your practice could make by deeply thinking about the application of the theory: What else has this process of reflection with a theorist made you think of?
+What else has this process of reflection with a theorist made you think of?